 It was always our ambition to go to Bayreuth.
 Numerous inquiries about obtaining tickets were always met with negative replies.
 Our friend, Richard King, the owner of the Print Room Gallery, had attended Bayreuth numerous times by travelling with Lufthansa German Airlines and obtaining extra tickets by standing patiently outside the Festspielhaus waving a little banner.
 It was not until our friend Jenny made us aware of the Henebery Personal Tours (Opera and Music Festival Holidays) in Oxford that our hopes were raised.
 In 1980 we were allotted three tickets through them to three Wagner operas.
-By coincidence Jenny also recommended that her friend Len Hansen should contact Oxford and when he was successful suggested that he travel with us.
-This he did.

 Through the wonderful synchronicity of life, a chance remark opens doors and creates a new realm of experience.
 Dr Leonard Hansen, making his first visit to Bayreuth in 1980, asked the Lufthansa staff if they knew of other Aussies making the pilgrimage, preferably someone who had been there before.
 My friends at the airline mention Murray Smith and me as regular visitors, although we were not booked for that year.
 We already knew Leonard through our work, but we were unaware of his interest in Wagner.